syncfusion-content/document-processing-docs/Document-Processing/FAQ/Resolving-namespace-ambiguity-errors-in-.net-applications.md

 documentation: UG
 ---

-# How to Fix Namespace Ambiguity Errors in .NET Applications
+# How to Fix Namespace Ambiguity Errors When Using Multiple Syncfusion PDF Packages in a .NET Framework Application

-### Q: What is the customer’s use case?
-Background service without a UI.
-Load a PDF, fill fields, and print.
-Application uses the .NET 4.8 framework.
-### Q: What issue did the customer face after adding the PdfViewer package?
-The customer encountered namespace ambiguity errors such as:
-* **PdfLoadedDocument** is ambiguous in the namespace **Syncfusion.Pdf.Parsing**.
-* **PdfDocument** is ambiguous in the namespace **Syncfusion.Pdf**.
-* **PdfField** is ambiguous in the namespace **Syncfusion.Pdf.Interactive**.
-### Q: What is the root cause of the issue?
-The namespace ambiguity occurs because both the **Syncfusion.Pdf.Net.Core** package and the **PdfViewer** package include overlapping namespaces and types, causing conflicts.
+Namespace ambiguity errors often occur when multiple Syncfusion PDF-related packages, such as Syncfusion.Pdf.Net.Core and Syncfusion.PdfViewer, are included in the same project.
+These packages may have overlapping namespaces and types, causing conflicts during compilation.

+### To resolve this issue:

+Evaluate your application’s requirements to include only the necessary Syncfusion packages:
+* use **Syncfusion.Pdf.Net.Core** for basic PDF functionalities, and **Syncfusion.PdfViewer** for printing.
+* Avoid using both **Syncfusion.Pdf.Net.Core** and **Syncfusion.PdfViewer** in the same project—remove **Syncfusion.Pdf.Net.Core** if **Syncfusion.PdfViewer** is used.
-### Q: What is the solution to resolve the issue?
+* Finally, clean and rebuild the solution to update references and resolve conflicts.
-Remove the **Syncfusion.Pdf.Net.Core** package from the application to eliminate the namespace conflicts.

-### Q: Why is removing the Syncfusion.Pdf.Net.Core package the solution?
-The functionality required for PDF handling and printing is already available in the **PdfViewer** package, making the additional **Syncfusion.Pdf.Net.Core** package redundant.